PaulSonOfLars/tgbot/README.md

-# tgbot
+# SKYLEE-BOT
 A modular telegram Python bot running on python3 with an sqlalchemy database.

-Originally a simple group management bot with multiple admin features, it has evolved into becoming a basis for modular bots aiming to provide simple plugin expansion via a simple drag and drop.
+Originally a simple group management bot with multiple admin features, it has evolved, becoming extremely modular and simple to use.
+Note that this is a fork of the well-known Telegram-bot of it's time @BanhammerMarie_bot from Paul Larson.

-Can be found on telegram as [Marie](https://t.me/BanhammerMarie_bot).
+Can be found on telegram as [Skylee](https://t.me/skylee_bot).

-For questions regarding creating your own bot, please head to [this chat](https://t.me/MarieOT) where you'll find a group of volunteers to help.
-We'll also help when a database schema changes, and some table column needs to be modified/added (this info can also be found in the commit messages)

-Join the [news channel](https://t.me/MarieNews) if you just want to stay in the loop about new features or announcements.
+Join the [news channel](https://t.me/skyleeupdates) if you just want to stay in the loop about new features or announcements.

-Marie and I can also be found moderating the [marie support group](https://t.me/MarieSupport) aimed at providing help setting up Marie in your chats (*not* for bot clones).
-Feel free to join to report bugs, and stay in the loop on the status of the bot development.

-Note to maintainers that all schema changes will be found in the commit messages, and its their responsibility to read any new commits.

-## IMPORTANT NOTICE:

-This project is no longer under active maintenance.
-Occasional bug fixes may be released, but no new features are scheduled to be added.
-Users of [Marie](https://t.me/BanhammerMarie_bot) are encouraged to migrate to [Rose](https://t.me/MissRose_bot), which is the improved version of this project, written in golang, with scalability in mind.
+Alternatively, [contact my reporter bot on telegram](https://t.me/YumiUzo_bot)!
+(Keep all support questions in the support chat, where more people can help you.)

 ## Starting the bot.